Deferred Prosecution and Deferred Judgment

 This is the biggest downside to a deferred prosecution agreement.
 If you fail to complete the program, you will very likely face much harsher punishment than if you simply plead guilty in the first place.
 And to get into a program, you have to essentially admit to the facts against you in advance.
 Therefore, if you don’t complete the program, and prosecution resumes, that evidence will hurt you.
 It can be very difficult to go back and win a case if you have to re-fight the charge.

 If you are facing violation of the terms of probation in conjunction with a deferred prosecution or deferred judgment program, the assistance of an aggressive defense lawyer is important now more than ever.

 What happens after the probation period is over?

-Programs like deferred prosecution give people accused of a first time criminal offense a second chance at living a crime free life.
+Programs like deferred prosecution give people accused of a first-time criminal offense an opportunity to not let a one-time mistake follow them for life.
 If you are facing criminal charges, you may be eligible for a program like this.
 Contact our attorneys for a free consultation on your case and a look at the programs available in your state.

 NOTE: The implementation for deferred judgment/deferred prosecution programs vary widely from state to state, and even between courts in the same state.
 This is a very general overview of how such programs work.
 The details in your case many be very different.
 Consult with an experienced criminal defense lawyer in your area to find out exactly how such a program would work in your case.